Common RV A/C Problems & How to Fix Them Fast

 Potential Problem:

-- In ducted ceiling systems, the foam or foil collar can separate or leak, allowing cold air to escape into the return air space above the filter.
-This misdirected airflow can overcool the indoor coil and cause it to freeze up..
+• Potential Problem: In ducted ceiling systems, the foam or foil collar can separate or leak, allowing cold air coming out to escape into the return air space above the filter.
+This misdirected airflow can overcool the indoor coil (evaporator and condenser coils) and cause it to freeze up.

 Fix: